containers/podman.io_old/_posts/2020-01-15-bioinformatics-with-rootless-podman.md

 [root@f471459c7619 /]#

 ```
-Notice how the prompt changed from nbh23@colombo to root@f471459c7619 - the f471459c7619 is the part to remember as we can use this at a later date in this post to interact with it.
+Notice how the prompt changed from nbh23@colombo to root@f471459c7619 - the f471459c7619 is the part to remember, we'll interact with that later on in this post.
+It's a random allocation, so your instance will be different.

 The podman help menu's are excellent, podman -h gives you a list of subcommands, which you can then also query: -
 ```